Singapore Income Tax: Tax Residency & Tax Rates 2023

 Singapore Income Tax Rates for Residents

 For Singapore tax residents, the income tax rate is progressive from 0-22%.
-The maximum income tax rate in Singapore is set to increase to 24% from YA 2024.
+The government plan to increase the maximum income tax rate in Singapore to 24% from YA 2024.

 Singapore Income Tax Rates for Non-Residents